dentednerd/house-of-games/README.md

 - [x] what to put in the footer?
 - [x] implement loading spinner
 - [x] do a funky grid design on the homepage
+- [x] implement sorting on homepage
+- [ ] implement sorting on comments sections